etereo-io/edge-next/DOCUMENTATION.md

     }
   }
   ```
-- `DELETE /api/interactions/ENTITY/ENTITY_TYPE/INTERACTION_TYPE?entityId=xxxx`
+- `DELETE /api/interactions/ENTITY/ENTITY_TYPE/INTERACTION_TYPE?id=xxxx`
-  - It will delete the interactions for the current user with a certain entity ID
+  - It will delete the interaction sent as an id